Gender Equality Charter

 “The culture across the legal profession needs to move forward if we are to retain our many women practitioners.
 We believe these are the right areas to target in addressing this vital issue,” Ms Beck says.

-The ‘Gender Diversity and Inclusion Charter’ is voluntary but requires law firms and in-house teams that sign up to the charter to make a number of commitments, including providing information and data to the Law Society.
+The ‘Gender Equality Charter’ is voluntary but requires law firms and in-house teams that sign up to the charter to make a number of commitments, including providing information and data to the Law Society.
 The Law Society plans to publish a report every two years on the overall progress of the profession in improving gender diversity and inclusion.
 The report will contain aggregate level information and data and individual firms/organisations will not be identified.
 The only exception to this is where consent has been given for case studies describing practical action taken to improve gender diversity and inclusion.

 The Law Society is also developing free tools and resources that will be made available online to assist charter signatories to meet their commitments.